scalatron/scalatron/Scalatron/Readme.txt

 ## Version History

+### Version 1.0.0.0 -- 2012-05-08

+* improved the documentation conversion from markdown to HTML, adding layouts, stylesheets and images

 ### Version 0.9.9.5 -- 2012-05-06

 * version control is now available in the browser UI via "Save..." and "Revert..." buttons.
 Thanks @daniel_kuffner!